Ayushh-patell/NFD-Clone/README.md

 # NFD Website Clone

-> A clone of the NFD (Replace with the actual website name) website with full functionality, design, and responsiveness, built using React and Tailwind CSS.
+> A clone of the NFD website with full functionality, design, and responsiveness, built using React and Tailwind CSS.

 ---